cwshugg/argonaut.vim/README.md

 * Rich tab-completion support that auto-completes your custom arguments, file paths, environment variable names, etc.

 Want to supercharge your Vim commands?
-Read on.
+Check it:

 ## Demo